tobolikd/dotfiles/README.md

 ```

 After configuring the dotfile run `PlugInstall` in vim (before installing plugins, some errors might occur)

+Other tools are required by the plugins like git, curl, ...

 ## fish shell
 ### [fish shell itself](https://github.com/fish-shell/fish-shell)